 Before we go on to a physics analysis, let's briefly look at a useful handler that allows us to visualize the internal structure of an event within Herwig++.
 Enable the GraphvizPlot analysis for LHC (the line in LHC.in which mentions /Herwig/Analysis/Plot) and run one LHC event.
 Plot should have produced a file LHC-Plot-1.dot, which contains the description of a directed graph for the generated event.
-The graphviz package will plot the graph for us: \$ dot -Tpng LHC-Plot-1.dot > LHC-plot.png
+The graphviz package will plot the graph for us: \$ dot -Tsvg LHC-Plot-1.dot > LHC-plot.svg

-Have a look with \$ display LHC-plot.png or any other image viewer3
+Have a look with \$ inkscape LHC-plot.svg

 - 1. Identify the Drell-Yan process.
-Has there been initial state radition? - 2.
+Has there been initial state radiation? - 2.
 Keep track of the incoming protons and proton remnants.
-Did only one $2 \to 2$ scattering take place?
+Did only one $2 \rightarrow 2$ scattering take place?

 It is important to note that these plots only reflect the internal event structure in the generator.
-Most internal lines do not have a physical significance!
+Many internal lines do not have a physical significance!